-Today on the Edge of Innovation, we look at the history of typography and the effect of changing technology on graphic design.
+Today, on Episode 12 of The Edge of Innovation, we look at the history of typography and the effect of changing technology on graphic design.

 The History of Computer Fonts

 Jacob: Paul, one of the things that many people might not know about you is that you are very fascinated and passionate about fonts and typography.
 It’s maybe something that people don’t think about a lot, but the words that they read are in a specific font, regardless of where they’re reading them, even if they are graffiti on the wall, there is a font chosen for that.
 Talk us through what exactly typography is, why you’re passionate about it, and then just fill us in on why it’s so fascinating.